pinax/pinax/docs/starterprojects.rst

  * **Inherits**: account
  * **Type**: demo

-The blog project is a demo project integrating components required to build a blog site. biblion is used to handle blog posts and dialogos handles comments.
+This starter project demos integration of components required to build a blog site. biblion is used to handle blog posts and dialogos handles comments.

 Apps included (excluding parent project):